gsantopaolo/sentinel-AI/readme.md

 - [**Ranker Service**](docs/ranker.md): Explains the configurable ranking algorithm that scores events based on importance and recency.
 - [**Inspector Service**](docs/inspector.md): Describes the service responsible for detecting and flagging anomalous or fake news events.
 - [**Guardian Service**](docs/guardian.md): Outlines the role of the system's monitoring and health-checking component.

+### Guardian

+The Guardian service acts as the central nervous system and watchdog for the entire Sentinel AI platform.
+Unlike other services that process event data, the Guardian's primary role is to ensure the reliability, stability, and security of the system as a whole.

+Its key responsibilities include:
+- **Dead-Letter Queue (DLQ) Monitoring**: It subscribes to all DLQ subjects (`dlq.>`) across NATS.
+When a message fails processing in any service after multiple retries, it lands in the DLQ and is immediately intercepted by the Guardian.
+- **Pluggable Alerting**: Upon receiving a failed message, the Guardian uses a configurable set of alerters (e.g., logging, Slack, email) to notify administrators with detailed information about the failure, including the original message, the service that failed, and the reason for the failure.

+This provides centralized, real-time insight into message processing failures anywhere in the system, enabling rapid diagnosis and resolution.

+---

+## Known Issues and Future Improvements

+- **Qdrant Update Race Condition**:
+  - **ranker service**: The service currently uses a `retrieve-then-update` pattern to add scores to event records in Qdrant.
+This could create a race condition if another service modifies the same record concurrently, potentially leading to data loss.
+A more robust solution would be to use a partial update (`set_payload`) operation.
+  - **inspector service**: Shares the same potential race condition as the `ranker` service.
+The recommendation is the same: modify `QdrantLogic` to use a `set_payload` operation for atomic field updates.
+- **Externalize NATS Retry Policy**:
+  - The message redelivery attempt count (`max_deliver`) is currently hardcoded to `3` in the subscriber services (`filter`, `ranker`, `inspector`).
+This should be moved to a `.env` variable (e.g., `NATS_MAX_DELIVER_COUNT`) to allow for easier configuration without code changes.

 ---

 ## 🚀 Installation